decimalst/LibraryClassFinalProject/README.md

 ## How do I get started?

 1. Clone this repository with git.
-2. Copy the html and javascript files into plnkr, or open them in your browser.
+2. Copy the html and javascript files in the "site" directory into plnkr, or open them in your browser.
 3. Follow along the different tasks in the "to-do.txt" file
+4. Save your files to your local computer after you complete the tasks in the "to-do" file.

 ## License